oliver-tressler/Cody-Toolkit/cody.frontend/cody.buildandpublish/README.md

 ## Extension Settings

 -   `cody.toolkit.buildAndPublish.createFiddlerRulesWhenBuildingScripts`: Bundled and minified files are annoying to debug.
-If this is enabled, Fiddler rules will be generated for you and can be directly imported into Fiddlers' Autoresponder.
+If this is enabled, Fiddler rules will be generated and can be directly imported into Fiddlers' Autoresponder.
 This way, you can debug your local code directly inside the CRM.
 -   `cody.toolkit.buildAndPublish.fiddlerRuleFolder`: An optional override for where your Fiddler rule files will be stored.
-If this is left empty, Fiddler rule files are placed next to their corresponding scripts, but this allows you to store them in a folder of your choice.
+If this is left empty, Fiddler rule files are placed next to their corresponding scripts.
+When an folder path is given, the rule files will be stored in that folder instead.
 Just beware, that naming clashes will not be resolved.

 ## Release Notes